 The most physically demanding one is to walk along it.
 As you can imagine it is an amazing experience, however, be ready to spare a few days and some training before attempting it.

 You can read more on this detailed wiki page.
-It is a post by itself which is, by the way, on my bucket list 🙂
+It is a great experience, definitely in my bucket list 🙂

 Another way is to organise your own Great Ocean Road self drive.
-You can read more on this extremely popular post.
+You can read more on this extremely popular post I wrote about driving along the coast.

 Besides a map, the article provides the list of sites to visit and a couple of great tips to experience the sites almost on your own, avoiding most of the tourists.

 Renting a car may be also less expensive.
-I usually rent my cars from Expedia RentalCars for unbeatable prices
+I usually rent my cars from DiscoverCars, a website that compares local and global rentals providing the best deal.

 The drawback of renting your car is that, obviously, you have to drive it and it can be really tiring, especially if you plan to make the Great Ocean Road tour in 1 day.